 "But 'knowledge' does not equate to truth.
 Knowledge is fleeting.
 Everyone but Copernicus 'knew' better.
-Still, the truth of revolution lies with him.
-Newton described the Law of Universal Attraction during the age of enlightenment, one-hundred, and fifty years later.
+Still, the truth of revolution begins with him.
+Newton described the Law of Universal Attraction during the Age of Enlightenment, one-hundred, fifty years later.
 His incredible insights were accurate enough to send a man to the moon, powerful enough that it has become one of the few 'laws' of physics, but he could not explain the 'why'.
 Why is there gravity?
 It reminds me of an old comedy routine, 'Why is there air?'
 Anyways…Einstein finds the why in his Theory of General Relativity almost a century ago.
 Finally, gravity has an origin story.

 "And so there it stood tall, humanity's understanding of gravity on those sets of mighty shoulders, yet even Einstein said, 'Whoever undertakes to set himself up as a judge of Truth and Knowledge is shipwrecked by the laughter of the gods.'
 So, perhaps Einstein knew that even gravity was assailable, and developments after his death would suggest that this universal pillar is on shifting sands.
 Our 'knowledge' yet again may be completely upturned in our diggings for truth.
 Now think about that for a moment.
 During at least a portion of this course I am going to lie to you and claim IT IS SCIENCE."

-Another introduction, and to this point, it had rolled on much like the others.
+It was another class introduction, which rolled on much like the others.
 Here was an ordinary enough professor, taller than average, or perhaps a little thinner, maybe both.
-A full head of dirty blonde hair did much to hide his greying temples, as did the sideburns trained back over the proportions of his ears, a trick learned in youth.
-However, in doing this, he could not hide the sharp contours of his rectangular face, which sloped at the last into a pointed chin.
-Deep wrinkles tugging on thinning skin lent a perpetually irritated look worse than the reality of the moment.
+A shaggy head of dirty blonde hair did much to hide his greying temples.
+So did sideburns trained back over the wide proportions of his ears, a trick learned in youth.
+However, in doing such, he could not hide the beginnings of a widow's peak, or the sharp contours of his rectangular face, which sloped at the last into a pointed chin.
+His few, yet deep wrinkles tugged thinning skin taunt over low cheekbones, lending a perpetually irritated look to his vivid green eyes, worse than the reality of the moment.
 Only his nose had kept the fleshiness of his childhood.

-He paced and shuffled as he wandered off his notes, only returning to the lab bench in awkward silent moments to advance the visuals to his words.
-The entire buildinghad been renovated a decade or so ago to install the latest appearance amenities, and to strip it of any real character.
-A wide, rectangular room, now in beige, five raised rows of tables and chairs sat bolted down in an arc in front of him, the whiteboards stood blank, behind, except for his title: Professor Reuel.
+He paced and shuffled as he strayed from his notes, only returning to the lab bench in awkward silent moments to advance the visuals to his words.
+The entire building had been renovated a decade or so ago to install the latest appearance amenities, and to strip it of any real character.
+A wide, rectangular room, now in beige, five raised rows of tables and chairs bolted down in an arc in front of him.
+Behind him the whiteboards stood blank, except for his title: Professor Reuel.
 Now caught up, he had set off once more, then suddenly stopped mid-stride and stood silently.
 One by one, his piercing bright green eyes watched each student in turn, testing them.
 Just one answered, a bright-faced woman in the second row tentatively raised her hand.

 "Miss…this isn't elementary school."